gibsonPhillips/MQP-Song-Segmentation-App/readme.md

 ### css
 Using System.css project
-- install using some command
-- alternatively just be connected to the internet (not ideal for 1.0)
+- should be all set to be used offline.
+If there's gaps in the ui use the internet version with the link.